Bruno Peaudecerf

 email: bruno.peaudecerf [AT] irsamc.ups-tlse [DOT] fr

 My research currently focusses on the use of ultracold atoms in time-modulated optical lattices for quantum simulations.
 They allow an exquisite level of control on the parameters of the quantum systems, making them ideal for the experimental realisation of model Hamiltonians.
-Of particular interest to me is the use of phase and amplitude modulation in these systems to realise topologically non trivial dynamics.
+Of particular interest to me is the use of phase and amplitude modulation in these systems to realise effective dynamics from quantum chaos, or the precise control of quantum dynamics to achieve enhanced measurements.

-At the start of 2019, I moved back to France and worked in the team led by Tarik Yefsah and Christophe Salomon in the Ultracold Fermi Gases group at LKB.
-Our goal was to exploit the tool of quantum gas microscope for the study of strongly interacting fermionic
+At the start of 2019, I moved back to France and joined the Ultracold Fermi Gases group lead by Christophe Salomon at LKB, working as a postdoc in the team led by Tarik Yefsah.
+Our goal was to exploit the tool of quantum gas microscopy for the study of strongly interacting fermionic gases.

 In the course of 2019 I was recruited as a Chargé de Recherches for the CNRS, and I joined the Cold Atoms team in Toulouse in January 2020.